2018 WTA Elite Trophy: Singles

 Caroline Garcia reached a career high of no. 4 in the world following the US Open.
-Garcia reached her first fourth round at the Australian Open in the beginning of the year losing to Madison Keys.
-She didn't perform well until the clay season reaching back-to-back semifinals at the Porsche Tennis Grand Prix and the Mutua Madrid Open losing to CoCo Vandeweghe and Kiki Bertens, respectively.
-She then reached the fourth round of the French Open losing to Angelique Kerber.
-At Wimbledon, she was upset by Belinda Bencic in the first round, her first first round loss in a slam since 2016 Australian Open.
-She then reached the quarterfinals of the Rogers Cup losing to Simona Halep.
+Garcia reached her first fourth round at the Australian Open at the beginning of the year, losing to Madison Keys.
+She did not perform well until the clay season, reaching back-to-back semifinals at the Porsche Tennis Grand Prix and the Mutua Madrid Open, losing to CoCo Vandeweghe and Kiki Bertens, respectively.
+She then reached the fourth round of the French Open, losing to Angelique Kerber.
+At Wimbledon, she was upset by Belinda Bencic in the first round, her first first-round loss in a slam since the 2016 Australian Open.
+She then reached the quarterfinals of the Rogers Cup, losing to Simona Halep.
 At the US Open, she lost in the third round to Carla Suárez Navarro in a third set tiebreak.
 She suffered a massive ranking drop after failing to defend her titles at the China Open and Wuhan Open.
-However, she claimed her first title of the year at the Tianjin Open defeating Karolína Plíšková.
+However, she claimed her first title of the year at the Tianjin Open. defeating Karolína Plíšková.

 Ashleigh Barty reached her first final of the year at the Sydney International, where she lost in straight sets to Angelique Kerber.
-At her home slam of the Australian Open, she was able to reach the third round losing to Japan's Naomi Osaka.
+At her home slam of the Australian Open, she was able to reach the third round, losing to Japan's Naomi Osaka.
 Barty did not reach a semifinal until the week prior to the French Open, the Internationaux de Strasbourg, where she retired down a set due to a back injury.
-At the French Open, she unfortunate to draw a returning Serena Williams in the second round and lost in three sets.
-However, she bounced back by winning her second career title at the Nottingham Open defeating Johanna Konta in the final.
-Despite this she lost in the third round of Wimbledon to Daria Kasatkina.
-Her next event was at the Premier 5 event of the Rogers Cup, reaching the semifinals, she lost to world no. 1 Simona Halep.
+At the French Open, she drew a returning Serena Williams in the second round and lost in three sets.
+However, she bounced back by winning her second career title at the Nottingham Open, defeating Johanna Konta in the final.
+Despite this, she lost in the third round of Wimbledon to Daria Kasatkina.
+Her next event was at the Premier 5 event of the Rogers Cup, reaching the semifinals, where she lost to world no. 1 Simona Halep.
 At the US Open, she reached the fourth round of a slam for the first time but lost to Karolína Plíšková in straight sets.
-As the defending finalist at the Wuhan Open, she was able to reach the semifinals losing to eventual champion Aryna Sabalenka.
+As the defending finalist at the Wuhan Open, she was able to reach the semifinals, losing to eventual champion Aryna Sabalenka.